What is epistaxis?

 - Nasal swab - culture and antibiotic sensitivity tests to identify any infectious agents

 - Fungal cultures - cultures to screen for fungal infections in the nasal cavity

 More specific tests may be performed based on your cat's initial findings and condition.
-Examples of additional tests include bone marrow analysis, Ehrlichia antibody tests, tick disease tests, sinus and skull X-rays, MRI and rhinoscopy (viewing the nasal cavities with a small endoscope).
+Examples of additional tests include bone marrow analysis, other fungal tests, tick disease tests, sinus and skull X-rays, MRI, dental examination, and rhinoscopy (viewing the nasal cavities with a small endoscope).

 What causes epistaxis?